MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyCrossTenantAccessPolicyDefault.md

 This default configuration may be the service default assigned by Microsoft Entra ID (isServiceDefault is true) or may be customized in your tenant (isServiceDefault is false).
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPolicyCrossTenantAccessPolicyDefault](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyCrossTenantAccessPolicyDefault?view=graph-powershell-1.0)

 ## SYNTAX

 ```